Restricted maximum likelihood estimation in generalized linear mixed models: Integrated Likelihood

-The Laplace-approximated integrated likelihood is available as part of the package \textsf{glmmTMB} \citep{brooks2017glmmtmb} in \textsf{R} \citep{R2024}, which uses a combination of the Laplace approximation and automatic differentiation to maximize \eqref{eqn:integratedlikelihood_laplace} and perform REML estimation for mixed models; we examine this method in Section \ref{sec:simStudy} as part of our simulation study.
-The Laplace-approximated integrated likelihood approach to computing REML estimates has also been adopted in generalized additive models \citep{wood2011fast,wood2017generalized} which may be formulated as GLMMs with the smoothing parameters corresponding to inverse variance components.
+The Laplace-approximated integrated likelihood is available as part of the package \textsf{glmmTMB} in \textsf{R}, which uses a combination of the Laplace approximation and automatic differentiation to maximize \eqref{eqn:integratedlikelihood_laplace} and perform REML estimation for mixed models; we examine this method in Section \ref{sec:simStudy} as part of our simulation study.
+The Laplace-approximated integrated likelihood approach to computing REML estimates has also been adopted in generalized additive models (see \citeauthor{wood2011fast}, \citeyear{wood2011fast} and \citeyear{wood2017generalized}, and the related package \textsf{mgcv} in \textsf{R}), which may be formulated as GLMMs with the smoothing parameters corresponding to inverse variance components.
 Numerical studies have shown that REML estimates of the smoothing parameters in such semiparametric regression models offer some improvement in estimation performance relative to generalized cross-validation or the Akaike information criterion, although differences with the standard unrestricted maximum likelihood estimation, i.e., using \eqref{eqn:integratedlikelihood} except that the fixed effects are not integrated over, have been generally shown to be minimal.
-Indeed, to our knowledge, there are no theoretical guarantees the (Laplace-approximated) integrated likelihood method for computing REML estimates explicitly reduces the bias of variance components in GLMMs relative to standard unrestricted maximum likelihood estimation.
+Indeed, to our knowledge, there are no rigorous theoretical guarantees the (Laplace-approximated) integrated likelihood method for computing REML estimates explicitly reduces the leading bias term of the variance components in GLMMs relative to standard unrestricted maximum likelihood estimation.
+Despite this, in the simulation studies in Section \ref{sec:simStudy} we will show that the approach is effective at reducing finite sample bias in the GLMM setting.